reputage/bluepea/docs/reference/api.md

 ## Reading a *Message* from One *Agent* to Another

 The Indigo service creates a dedicated message queue for each sender at each recipient.
 The request is made by sending an HTTP Get to ```/agent/{did}/drop?from={did}&uid={muid}``` with the path parameter that is the DID of the recepient of a message.
 This value needs to be URL encoded.
 The request also has two query parameters.
 One with *tag* *from* query parameter whose value is the sender DID.
 This value needs to be URL encoded.
 The other with *tag* uid whose value is the unique message ID of the message.
-Other variants of the request will allow querying the first last or all of the messages from a given sender to a given recepient.
+Other variants of the request will allow querying the first last or all of the messages to a given receipient as well as all messages from a given sender to a given recepient.

 A successful request will return status code 200.
 An unsuccessful request will return an error status code such as 404 Not Found.